cdsittampalam/documentation/docs/Deposit & Withdraw.md

 Before authorising, you can view its details including the fees that are charged on the transaction.

-1. Tap on the notification that you received on your phone.
+1. Tap the notification that you received on your phone.
 The Withdraw screen shows with details of the transaction including fees.

 ![Authwith](/doc-images/authwithadd.png)